Harnesser/tiny-spice-rs/doc/dev/devlog.md

     This is a personal project.
 It does not have to be rigourously tested.

+## 2023-09-28 Subcircuits with Parameters
+This seems to work now, and even bracket expressions with a single identifier are supported in the parameter overrides.

+The circuit `param_fullwave_rectifier.spi` instantiates 3 versions of a bridge rectifier subsystem.
+The capacitor value in the `rc_load` subcircuit is parameterised, passed down from the instantiation of the subsystem at the toplevel.

+I'm quite pleased with this.

 ## 2023-09-23 Parameters - Numerical Literals
 Refactored the `multi_` subcircuit example to have 3 instantiations of the `system`.
 A system is: